SCADA CER · M2 · The Resilience Officer 0

 What happens next

-You file Tier 4 (the technical classification is honest, the in-line caught it; the system performed).
-You add a single line in operator notes: "Operator briefly absent from console 22:39-22:46 to take family hospital call.
+You file Tier 4 (honest: the in-line caught it, the system performed).
+You add one line in operator notes: "Operator briefly absent from console 22:39-22:46 to take family hospital call.
 Manual override not engaged."

-You do not log the HVAC sign-out variance, that didn't yet register to you as connected.
+You don't log the HVAC sign-out variance, that didn't register as connected yet.

-Six months from now Sara will read this entry and the operator-notes line will be the reason she comes to your office.
+Six months from now Sara will read this entry.
+The operator-notes line is why she comes to your office.

 Resilience +2.
 Notification 0.
 Documentation +4.
 Trust-with-Regulator +4.
 The cover-up does not begin.
-The Tier 4 classification is technically defensible AND the absence is on record.
-This is the compromise position, and a regulator reads it well, because it shows judgement.
+Tier 4 is technically defensible AND the absence is on record.
+A regulator reads this well: it shows judgement.

-Carry-forward to M3: The operator-notes line is what triggers Sara's M1 unease.
-Priya's M3 work surfaces the contractor list anyway because Sara's broader scoping (if D1 was 'calibrated' or 'broad-sweep') brought it forward.
+Carry-forward to M3: The operator-notes line triggers Sara's M1 unease.
+Priya's M3 work surfaces the contractor list anyway, because Sara's broader scoping (D1 'calibrated' or 'broad-sweep') brought it forward.

 Wednesday 15 March, 06:14